DroidKaigi/conference-app-2023/README.md

 ### Section

-`Section` refers to reusable, dynamic parts of screens, such as lists, which may change significantly based on the app's growth or content variety.
-An example could be a `TimetableList`.
+`Section` refers to groups of components within screens, like containers including lists, which can dynamically adjust in size or complexity as the needs of the application change.
+An example could be a TimetableList.

 ### Component

-`Component` refers to the more granular units of UI that serve specific roles and are less likely to have dynamic content.
-Examples include `TimetableListItem` and `TimeText`.
+'Component' refers to the finer units of UI, designed to serve specific roles within the application.
+While they may not be as dynamic as Sections, they can still vary in their content or appearance to fit the specific needs of the app.
+Examples include TimetableListItem and TimeText.

 Through clear delineation of roles and responsibilities of different composables, this classification assists in enhancing code organization and maintainability.